kymmt90/schema_conformist/README.md

 This library automatically validates that JSON responses are conformant with the schema.
 The schema can be described as either [JSON Hyper Schema](http://json-schema.org/latest/json-schema-hypermedia.html) or [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

-This library uses [Committee](https://github.com/interagent/committee) and [Committee::Rails](https://github.com/willnet/committee-rails) to validate JSONs and is assumed that used with API mode Rails.
+This library uses [Committee](https://github.com/interagent/committee) to validate JSONs.
 ## Usage

 ### Installation